What is Mobile Workforce Management?

 With theEMPLOYEEapp, your company can reduce that friction by providing a tool that can be used across different types of devices, including mobile, tablet, and desktop.
 Since 85% of adults in the United States own a smartphone, utilizing a tool like theEMPLOYEEapp is a no-brainer.
 Employee engagement is a critical part of retention, job satisfaction, job performance, and increased earnings for your business (Holmes Report).
 When you have the right workforce management strategy and comms tool in place, you engage all your employees.

 - What is a mobile workforce?
 This is when your employees are not bound by a central location.
 This would include factory workers, hospital staff, hotel employees, truckers, etc. They may also be called a deskless, frontline, or dispersed workforce.
 They may be those displaced and working remotely due to COVID-19.

 - How is mobile technology altering workplace communication?
-Historically, deskless or mobile workers have not had the same access to communication and resources that office workers do.
+Historically, deskless or mobile workers have not had the same access to messages and resources that office workers do.
 Mobile technology has enabled companies to reach these employees through their mobile phones and BYOD (bring your own device) structures.
 This technology is also enabling a different way of communicating than traditional internal comms platforms like Intranets and Email.
-Mobile messaging is more accessible, appeals to all generations, and is optimized for multimedia content, suiting more learning styles.
+Mobile messaging is more accessible, appeals to all generations, and is ideal for multimedia content, suiting more learning styles.